November 09, 2021 8 min read

 However, your chest training frequency also depends on your personal workout split.
 If you are a bodybuilder who only chest trains once a week with a bench press, then you might find 20 HIIT sets to be a little bit too much for a single session.
 However, if you follow a full-body split, six sets of chest per session three times per week will allow you to do 18 sets in total but with less fatigue per workout.

-If you are mostly working out for general health and core strength, then we recommend doing these types of push ups about twice a week.
+If you are training for general health and strength, then doing these types of push ups about twice a week will elicit solid results.
 It is quite common to pair your chest with your triceps and the other muscles of your upper arms because those muscles all work together in many other types of lifts.
 You might also decide to train your entire upper body on one day (chest day) and then your lower body (leg day) on another day.

-All of these exercises are some really good ways to build a bigger chest, and some of them can be used for bigger forearms, biceps, and triceps.
+All of these exercises are good ways to build a bigger chest, and some of them can be used for bigger forearms, biceps, and triceps.
 All of them can be performedwith a range of reps and sets to help you produce rapid muscle and strength gains.
-Doing these standard push-ups can often lead to a high level of overall hypertrophy, which is something that can directly build all of your major muscles, not just the ones you are training at the time.

 Always warm up properly before beginning your overall workout routine to reduce the risk of injury.
 Always include a comprehensive overall nutrition plan and a lot of rest in your overall workout program.
 Your actual results will greatly depend on these few factors, and also on how well you are able to recover after working out.